Submissions for ISSWSH Research Grants will be accepted August 1 through October 31, each year.

 - Two additional letters** of recommendation.

 - Recipients must submit a Mid-Project Report by December 1 of the award year.
 An email reminder with a Progress Report template will be sent to the recipients to aid in the completion of this requirement.
 The Research Grants Committee will review the progress report prior to approving the disbursement of the second half of the award funds.
 A final progress report will be due 30 days following the end of the award term.

 - Grant recipients will be required to submit an abstract based on their research to an upcoming ISSWSH Annual Meeting.

 - Recipients are further encouraged to submit a manuscript with their results for publication in one of the following journals: The Journal of Sexual Medicine, Sexual Medicine, or Sexual Medicine Reviews.

 - ISSWSH will be credited as a sponsor in any presentations and publications that result fromt he research project.

 Awards will be paid to the sponsoring institution (medical school, hospital, university) and not to the individual recipient or mentor.
-Awards will be distributed in two payments, with the first 50% paid on or around July 1 of the award year, and the remaining amount paid the January, unless an alternate timleine was requested via the application form.
+Awards will be distributed in two payments, with the first 50% paid at the beginning of the grant period (July) of the award year, and the remaining amount paid at the midpoint (January) of the grant period, unless an alternate timeline was requested via the application form.
 Recipients must submit a Mid-Project Progress Report by December 1 of the award year, which will be reviewed by the Research Grants Committee before the second installment may be paid.